 In this business, it's important to make sure you're getting your name out there.
-ProductionHUB has helped play an important role in helping me do that as a cinematographer.
+ProductionHUB plays an important role in helping me do that as a cinematographer.
 The ability to bid on jobs has been a great feature, but even better is when a client approaches you because they’ve seen your profile and are interested in hiring you.
 Instead of a cold email, you’re now getting a direct lead that ProductionHUB did all the work for!
 Those kinds of leads are great because the client has already vetted your work and is interested in getting a quote from you.
 This can lead to lasting relationships with new directors, agencies, and production companies.

 After some initial emails and phone conversations, we determined that we would like to shoot this ad on a process trailer to provide us with maximum flexibility.
 I provided my Alexa Mini camera, and Mike wanted to make the images nice and creamy so I decided to go with TLS rehoused Cooke Speed Panchro primes.

 BAIRD brought the process trailer up from Atlanta to Charlotte, where we were filming, while Toyota supplied us with two RAV4s for the spot.
 For this job, I knew I needed a top-notch car rigger, so I brought on Mark Rainsford, who was key grip on the movie Tombstone and had rigged up just about everything out there.
 As gaffer, I brought in Chris Gorman, one of the best guys out of D.C. and who had worked on Absolute Power.
 The additional crew hired out of Charlotte included Chris Lymberis as 1st AC and Josh Duncan as audio technician.
 Our 1st AD was Brendan Medairy, also from The Garden Creative.